Ostailor/PortOptQuantum/README.md

 - **Quantum Advantage:**
   The HHL algorithm offers exponential speedup in solving linear systems under ideal conditions (sparse matrices, low condition number).
 - **Variational Approach:**
-  Our VQLS method is better suited for near-term devices (NISQ era) but may require careful ansatz design and noise management to scale to larger problems.
+  My VQLS method is better suited for near-term devices (NISQ era) but requires careful ansatz design and noise management to scale to larger problems.
 - **Hybrid Complexity:**
   As problem size increases, both the quantum circuit depth and the number of variational parameters increase.